SikandAlex/MMM-Porcupine/README.md

 </p>

 MMM-Snowboy is a customizable hotword detection module for your MagicMirror to activate your [MagicMirror](https://github.com/MichMich/MagicMirror)/[MMM-AssistantMk2](https://github.com/eouia/MMM-AssistantMk2) module by any hotword like "Smart mirror" or "Jarvis".
-You can easely create your own hotword with Snowboy.
-See respective Snowboy's library manuals.

 ## Requirements: